jonassode/UnCiv-Australia-Mod/README.md

   - Koaloas, forest, camp
   - Opals, Hills Mines
   - Waves, Coast ?
-- New City States
-  - Kiribati
-  - Marshall Islands
-  - Micronesia (Federated States of)
-  - Palau
-  - Tuvalu
-  - Solomon Islands (While Guadalcanal is mentioned as a potential city-state in some discussions, the Solomon Islands as a whole are not a distinct Civ 5 nation-state or main city-state.)
-  - Tonga (Often grouped under the "Polynesia" civilization, but not a distinct Civ 5 nation-state itself)
-  - Samoa (Similar to Tonga, often represented by "Polynesia")
-  - Cook Islands (Associated with New Zealand, but a self-governing island nation)
-  - Niue (Associated with New Zealand, but a self-governing island nation)
 - New Natural Wonders
   - Twelve Apostles (Victoria): Iconic limestone stacks off the coast of Victoria, part of the Great Ocean Road.
   - Ningaloo Reef (Western Australia): The world's largest fringing reef, known for whale sharks and being easily accessible from the shore.